Creating Machine Users

 Configure secrets for GitHub Actions

-Since this guide implements secrets that are scoped to specific repositories, anytime a new infrastructure-live
+Since this guide uses secrets scoped to specific repositories, the token permissions must be updated whenever a new infrastructure-live repository is created.

 - Organization Secrets